alex-kovac/Actiogram/README.txt

-Actiograph readme
+Actiogram readme

-Actiograph is a collection of vector graphical elements that might be useful when sketching user interaction.
+Actiogram is a collection of vector graphical elements that might be useful when sketching user interaction.